MicrosoftDocs/power-platform/power-platform/admin/settings-behavior.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Use Behavior settings to adjust how Dynamics 365 apps appears and functions.
+Use Behavior settings to adjust how Dynamics 365 apps appear and functions.

 These settings can be found in the Power Platform Admin center by going to **Environments** > [select an environment] > **Settings** > **Behavior**.